-As described below in "-Performance Awards" and "-2022 Long-Term Equity Incentive Compensation Plan," the Company historically approved annual incentive compensation plans under the Orchid Island Capital, Inc. 2012 Equity Incentive Plan (the "2012 Plan") and now approves annual incentive compensation plans under the 2021 Plan pursuant to which if certain performance goals are met over one-, three- and five-year performance periods, participants in such annual incentive compensation plans will receive performance-based bonuses.
-In 2022, performance bonuses were paid out for performance achieved as of December 31, 2021 with respect to each of (i) the one-year performance goals under the 2021 Long-Term Equity Incentive Compensation Plan (the "2012 LTICP"), (ii) the three-year performance goals under the 2019 Long-Term Equity Incentive Compensation Plan (the "2019 LTICP"), and (iii) the five-year performance goals under the 2017 Long-Term Equity Incentive Compensation Table-Summary Compensation Table-Summary Compensation Table" and "Executive Compensation-Summary Compensation Table" for a discussion of the bonuses paid out during 2022.
+As described below in "-Performance Awards" and "-2023 Long-Term Equity Incentive Compensation Plan," the Company historically approved annual incentive compensation plans under the Orchid Island Capital, Inc. 2012 Equity Incentive Plan (the "2012 Plan") and now approves annual incentive compensation plans under the 2021 Plan pursuant to which if certain performance goals are met over one-, three- and five-year performance periods, participants in such annual incentive compensation plans will receive performance-based bonuses.
+In 2023, performance bonuses were paid out for performance achieved as of December 31, 2022 with respect to each of (i) the three-year performance goals under the 2020 Long-Term Equity Incentive Compensation Plan (the "2018 LTICP"), and (ii) the five-year performance goals under the 2018 Long-Term Equity Incentive Compensation-Summary Compensation Table-Summary Compensation Table" and "Executive Compensation-Summary Compensation of the bonuses paid out during 2023.